 <link rel="dns-prefetch" href="//rcom.dynamicyield.com">

-The prefetch code has been added to the "get code" in the platform at the beginning of 2019, and the preconnect code has been added in November 2019.
+The prefetch code was added to the get code in the platform in early 2019, and the preconnect code was added in November 2019.
 If you implemented the script before that, chances are that you are not using this method.

-In the past Dynamic Yield script included a jQuery library ($dy) as part of the script.
+In the past, the Dynamic Yield script included a jQuery library ($dy) as part of the script.
 This has a significant impact on the script size.

 Since Q2 2019, the $dy library was removed from the script.
-Since sometimes customers used this jQuery library in variations, it was only removed from sites (also known as Sections) that were created after Q1 2019.
+Because this jQuery library is sometimes used in variations, it was only removed from sites that were created after Q1 2019.

-If you created your site before Q1 2019 or earlier, and you do not use $dy, please contact Support to exclude this library from your script.
+If you created your site before Q1 2019, and you do not use $dy, contact Support to exclude this library from your script.

 Dynamic Yield uses a world-leading CDN provider to load its scripts.
 It is super-fast, and our caching policy is optimized.
 However, if you experience slowness, it's worth checking the possibility of using your own CDN to load Dynamic Yield’s scripts and host all images that are uploaded to the Dynamic Yield variations.
 Learn more about CDN integration.

 By default, Dynamic Yield stores data into cookies.
-If you are using a single protocol or single domain site, you can write to the local storage instead of the cookie storage.
-In order to support this DY.noCookies = true should be placed in the page context as seen in the example below.
+If you are using a single-protocol or single-domain site, you can write to the local storage instead of the cookie storage.
+In order to support this DY.noCookies = true should be placed in the page context as seen in the following example:

-Note: In case no data is found in the local storage, Dynamic Yield will continue reading cookie data.
-Moreover, In cases where the browser does not support local storage (for example, incognito mode on Safari), Dynamic Yield will continue to write data to the cookie.
+Note: If no data is found in the local storage, Dynamic Yield will continue reading cookie data.
+Moreover, in cases where the browser does not support local storage (for example, incognito mode on Safari), Dynamic Yield will continue to write data to the cookie.

-Google PageSpeed Insights Tool flagged Dynamic Yield's cache policy, what should I do?
+Google PageSpeed Insights Tool flagged the Dynamic Yield cache policy, what should I do?

 Nothing.
 The Dynamic Yield scripts are downloaded on the visitor’s first pageview on the site (causing a minor delay), but the scripts are loaded from the visitor’s browser’s on the next pageviews.
 Google does not consider this alarming and it is using the same technique for Google Analytics.
 It’s important to note that: